 And yet, a pastor will really appreciate a bonus check.

-In the corporate world, depending on the industry, a bonus check could be anywhere from 1%-5% of a person’s salary, depending on the growth of the company and the resources available in the church.
+In the corporate world, depending on the industry, a bonus check could be anywhere from 1%-5% of a person’s salary, depending on the growth of the company and the resources available.

 A happy pastor is an energized and effective pastor.

-Finally, and this may be the best gift on the list—get your pastor the gift of Tithe.ly ChMS.
+Finally, and this may be the best gift on the list—give your pastor the gift of Tithe.ly ChMS.